 An understanding of diversity is integral to the practice of an occupational therapy assistant.
-In line with the Vision 2025, OT seeks to build a "culturally responsive and customized services" (AOTA, 2017).
+In line with the Vision 2025, OT seeks to be "intentionally inclusive and equitable and embrace diversity in all its forms" (AOTA, 2021).
 The appreciation for differences in individuals, communities and practice areas is critical to develop culturally competent graduates.
 Collaboration is used to solidify concepts of diversity with opportunities to work with other students, other college programs and the community throughout the curriculum.
 Central Penn College has made a commitment to diversity through strategic planning initiatives.
-The college requires students to be service minded and opportunities to demonstrate service are provided throughout the course sequence.
+The college requires students to be service-minded, and opportunities to demonstrate service are provided throughout the course sequence.
 Students are also encouraged to seek areas of service most important to them.